abapGit/docs.abapgit.org/src/development-guide/user-interface/developing-ui.md

 - Please, please, care about usability, content readability, and style in general :pray: ;)
 - Check `ZCL_ABAPGIT_GUI_CHUNK_LIB` for some existing HTML chunks like `render_error`
 - To register postponed HTML parts, scripts, and hotkeys - access corresponding methods via `gui_services` method of `zcl_abapgit_gui_component`
+- See `zcl_abapgit_gui_page_template` as en example and template for new pages.
+Also see other page templates available in `test` sub-package.
+Follow the `TODO` comments in the template code.

 ## GUI Components